Dog lost in Long Beach found five years later in Tennessee

 Joy awaits cancer survivor Jen Costa in Tennessee.

-Her Olde English Bulldog, named Azzurra Diamante, lost in Long Beach five years ago is at a shelter there — more than 1,000 miles away from where she went missing — thanks to the microchip implanted in the pooch and some Good Samaritans.
+Her Olde English Bulldog, named Azzurra Diamante, lost in Long Beach five years ago, is at a shelter there — more than 1,000 miles away from where she went missing — thanks to some Good Samaritans and the microchip implanted in the pooch.

-"I just started crying right in the chair; the barber had to hand me a tissue," Costa said Wednesday ahead of her 13-hour drive to pick up Azzurra.
-She plans to leave as soon as Thursday.
+"I just started crying right in the chair; the barber had to hand me a tissue," Costa said Wednesday before her 13-hour drive to pick up Azzurra.

+Azzurra, dubbed Queen Cleo by the shelter that picked her up around Thanksgiving, seems to respond to her real name, said Janice Morris, the shelter's mainstay volunteer.

+"It's just blown us all away," Morris said.
+"You really wish that the dog could talk; you just want to say 'How is it that you got from New York to a small town in western Tennessee over five years?'"

 The reunion, expected to happen Friday, likely will be as joyful as it is rare.